Pretty Please (Dua Lipa song): Music and lyrics

 "Pretty Please" starts with a skeletal funk sound before different elements and various production tricks appear.
 Guitar chord stabs are added in the second bridge with lower-mid synthesizers complimenting them.
-A guitar is added in the third hook that is chopped to match the live bass.
-This chorus also introduces a beeping sounds.
+A guitar is added in the third hook that is chopped to match the live bass while beeping sounds are introduced.
 In the middle eight, a slow build of funk guitars and cowbells push the song to its final chorus.
 In the final chorus, a clap and a tambourine are introduced.
 Lipa uses throaty vocals that lean into her deeper range.
 She starts with giddy, half-rapped vocals before transitioning into sultry whispers.
 The singer conjures anxiousness and sexual tension in her vocal delivery.
-Contemporary pitch-modulated vocal effects, chopped up vocals, spine-tingling vocal manipulated breakdowns, echoing chants in the bridge and blissful vocal melodies are used.
-An effect goes under when she sings "yeah".
+Contemporary pitch-modulated vocal effects, chopped up vocals, manipulated vocal breakdowns, echoing chants in the bridge and blissful vocal melodies are used.
+An effect goes under when Lipa sings "yeah".

 The lyrics focus on an essence of intimacy and vulnerability.
 Lipa noted that although the song sounds chill, the lyrics are the opposite.
 She stated that she enjoyed playing with sounds and concepts in that way.
-The song is about promising someone or oneself to be chill at the beginning of a relationship, but realizing that unlike them.
-Lipa thought that the opening lyrics "somewhere in the middle, I think I lied a little" sums up the song's meaning.
-The song additionally sees Lipa in an emotionally tense moment with her lover, pleading for him to stay as he slows down the whirring of her mind and for stress-relief sex from him.
+According to Lipa, the song is about promising someone or oneself to be chill at the beginning of a relationship, but realizing that it goes against their own nature.
+Lipa thought that the opening lyrics "somewhere in the middle, I think I lied a little" sum up the song's meaning.
+The song additionally sees Lipa in an emotionally tense moment with her lover, pleading for him to stay as he slows down the whirring of her mind and for stress-relieving sex from him.